 LE MOLESON TO TEYSACHAUX HIKE

-Le Moleson to Teysachaux is a fun but challenging day-hike that involves a little bit of rock-scrambling to reach epic panoramic views of Gruyeres in the Fribourg region.
-The hike can be done in its entirety or by using a cable car to head up and down the majority of the incline, meaning you can enjoy the variable ups and downs of the ridge between Le Moleson and Teysachaux without having to work too hard!
+The hike from Le Moleson to Teysachaux is a fun yet challenging day hike that includes a bit of rock scrambling to reach the panoramic views of Gruyeres in the Fribourg region.
+You can either do the hike entirely or use a cable car to ascend and descend the majority of the incline.
+This means you can enjoy the varying ups and downs of the ridge between Le Moleson and Teysachaux without overexerting yourself.

-Hike Duration: 3-hours of moving time.
-With breaks and photos, total time was 5 hours.
+• Hike Duration: 3 hours of moving time.
+With breaks and photos, the total time was 5 hours.

-Hike Difficulty: Steep in parts.
-Parking lot to Moleson was very safe with no drop-offs or climbing.
-The final climb up to Teysachaux was technical with moderate rock-clambering required but no moments of exposure as it was climbing up a linear incline.
+• Hike Difficulty: Steep in parts.
+The parking lot to Moleson was very safe with no drop-offs or climbing.
+The final climb up to Teysachaux was technical with moderate rock clambering required but no moments of exposure as it was climbing up a linear incline.
 Minimal chance of falling off of the cliff face.
 That section of trail was rocky but only lasted for 15-20 minutes.

 Want more details and photos?
 View the full blog post here: LE MOLESON TO TEYSACHAUX HIKING TRAIL IN SWITZERLAND